MightyBurger/burgers_corner/content/projects/curveball.md

 It's time to use this tool!
 I have some levels I paused because I needed a certain curve shape.
 Now I can go forward and make some fun levels.

 I'm excited to see what the Neverball community comes up with using this tool.

+*Note: I've made some small edits to this post to fix technical details.*

 [Neverball]: https://neverball.org/